SowmyaBetina/ForumReport/README.md

 ## Introduction

 The Admin Interface is a critical component of our web application, and it plays a central role in managing the forum section.
 The interface manages posts and comments information and has the right to remove them if they don't follow guidelines.
+The Analtics displays the number of posts user uploaded and comments posted on user posts.

 ---
 ![MicrosoftTeams-image](https://github.com/SowmyaBetina/ForumReport/assets/141002741/99e77399-341f-4006-a565-e367f405c6d7)